metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 This Jacksonville offense is predicated on short quick passes.
 Holding the ball too long would expose an offensive line simply unable to hold up against decent defensive fronts.

 Defensive tackle Fatukasi is a major part of the rushing defense.
 Things take a drastic step downward without him on the field.

+It's clear the stress of the moment was too much for this young Jaguar squad.